 - a.
 Meaning, Importance of Fire Brigade, Fire Fighting. - b.
 Fire Types & its Extinguishers. - c.
-Various Physical and Chemical Equipments for Dousing Fire. - d.
+Various Physical and Chemical Equipments for Exhausting . - d.
 Basic Training of Fire Extinguisher to Security and other Employees. - e.
-Role and Functions of Fire Brigade in Emergency. - f.
-Rescue of Victims and Salvage of Property. - Unit-V: Modern Industrial Security Devices - a.
-Access Control System: Meaning and Importance and Types. - b.
-Interior Protection: C.C.
-Tv System, Internal Theft. - c.
-External Protection: External Theft, Robbery & Dacoit. - d.
-Strike & Security. - e.
+Role and Functions of Fire Brigade in Emergency - f.
+Rescue of Victims and Salvage of Property e.
 Computer Data Security.